junjiezhujason/aegis/docs/install.md

 If this is your first time running AEGIS and you did not download our cached files, AEGIS will automatically download the latest gene and go annotations.
-This may take a while, and the following files will be automatically generated inside the local directory:
+This may take a while, and the following *extra* files will be automatically generated inside the local directory:

     ${LOCALPATH}/local/gene2go